camaraproject/Commonalities/documentation/API-design-guidelines.md

    - Incorrect: ```/users/{id}/documents/{documentId}```
    - Correct: ```/users/{userId}/documents/{documentId}```
 <br></br>
 3. It is recommended that the identifier have a similar morphology on all endpoints.
-For example, “`xxxxId`”, where xxx is the name of the entity it references:
+For example, “`xxxxId`”, where xxx is the name of the entity, it references:
    - ```/users/{userId}```
    - ```/accounts/{accountId}```
    - ```/vehicles/{vehicleId}```
    - ```/users/{userId}/vehicles/{vehicleId}```
 <br></br>
 4. Care must be taken not to create ambiguities in the URIs when defining paths.
-For example, if the "user" entity can be identified by two unique identifiers and we will create two URIs.
+For example, if the "user" entity can be identified by two unique identifiers, and we will create two URIs.
    - ```/users/{userId}```
    - ```/users/{nif}```
 <br></br>
 5. Identifiers must be, as far as possible, of a hash type or similar so that we avoid enumeration or brute force attacks for their deduction.

-Upon API invocation, one of the options would be chosen and we would not be able to distinguish which one was chosen.
+Upon API invocation, one of the options would be chosen, and we would not be able to distinguish which one was chosen.

 ### 3.5 HTTP Headers Definition
 Request header parameters are a great addition to the design of our API functionality.
+The purpose of this document is not to describe all the possibilities offered by the HTTP protocol.
+Instead, it aims
-The purpose of this document is not to describe all the possibilities offered by the HTTP protocol, but to try to take the use of HTTP headers into account during the definition and design of APIs, in order to improve their characteristics.
+to take the use of HTTP headers into account during the definition and design of APIs to improve their characteristics.

 The main HTTP headers are described below: